mikinw/StickySelection/README.md

  * You can cycle through each element in a given Paint Group or in all Paint Groups
  * Keymap actions are added dynamically for paint, clear and convert as you add more Paint Group

-Undo works up until the document is changed.
+Undo works up until the document is changed, or the file is closed.
 Navigating in a specific Paint Group works like this:
  * If the caret is inside a Paint Group upcoming navigation will move caret among the Paints in that Paint Group.
  * If the caret is not inside a Paint Group the plugin will find the closest selection (in the direction the